 “That’s a relief.
 This Friday, then?” she asked, tapping on her phone to add it to her calendar.

 “Uh, okay.
 Yeah.
 I’ll… see you, Ms. Cavalcante.”

 She looked up, smiling radiantly.
 “Lia,” she corrected.
 “Call me Lia.”

 Author: Hi guys!
 Sooo this is a weird time for me to be posting but what can I say – no schedule. ¯\_(ツ)_/¯ I am actually trying to stick to the old ‘every other week’ while still giving myself a bit of leeway, but I just didn’t feel it until now.
-I feel bad about it, but as boyfriend told me, this is supposed to be fun.
+I feel bad about it, but this is supposed to be fun.
 So yeah, I hope you guys enjoyed this.
 Once I actually snapped the photos, I did have fun and I like the whole vibe going on here.
 Lia is always a bombshell but this made me realise that she is to die for in red so yeah – discoveries were made and lessons learnt.